PyThaiNLP/pythainlp/README.md

 $ pip install https://github.com/PyThaiNLP/pythainlp/archive/dev.zip
 ```

-Note: PyTorch is required for ulmfit sentiment analyser. ```pip install torch``` is needed for the feature.
+Note: PyTorch is required for ulmfit sentiment analyser. ```pip install torch``` is needed for the feature. gensim and keras packages may also needed for other modules that rely on these machine learning libraries.

 ## Documentation